ranja-sarkar/Time_series/README.md

 [Chronos](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-chronos.html) is a family of pretrained time series forecasting models.
 Chronos models are based on language model architectures, and work by quantizing time-series into buckets which are treated as tokens.

-[Here's](https://www.amazon.science/blog/adapting-language-model-architectures-for-time-series-forecasting) (A,azon Science) how to adapt to LM architectures for forecasting!

-And there's also [Bayesian forecasting](https://github.com/ChadFulton/scipy2022-bayesian-time-series) using statsmodels.
+There's also [Bayesian forecasting](https://github.com/ChadFulton/scipy2022-bayesian-time-series) using statsmodels.

 One may as well utilize [skforecast](https://skforecast.org/latest/user_guides/probabilistic-forecasting-conformal-prediction) for probabilistic forecasting.
 It uses conformal prediction, which provides distribution-free marginal coverage guarantees.
 Otherwise, traditional prediction intervals rely on Gaussian assumptions or expensive sampling.